-GUI field Description

-Name Enter a name for this class of service.

-Basic Settings

-Auto provisioning Select to enable auto-provisioning for the extension.
-For more information, see "Configuring SIP phone auto-provisioning" on page 111.
+GUI field Description Name Enter a name for this class of service.
+Basic Settings Auto provisioning Select to enable auto-provisioning for the extension.
+For more information, see "Configuring SIP phone auto-provisioning" on page 112.
 Once a FortiFone or supported DHCP-enabled phone connects to the FortiVoice unit and is auto-discovered, the FortiVoice unit assigns an IP address to the FortiFone and sends the basic PBX setup information to it.
 The full PBX configuration file will only be sent to the phone if this option is selected in the user privilege applied to the extension associated with the phone.
 List in directory Select to put the user's name in the dial-by-name directory which allows a caller to find a user's extension number, and connect to their local extension or remote extension.
 This way the caller can reach their party without speaking to the receptionist.
 Configure programmable phone feature key/PFK Select to enable configuring the feature access codes.
-For more information, see "Modifying feature access codes" on page 241.
+For more information, see "Modifying feature access codes" on page 262.
 Lookup directory Select to enable a user to view the phone directory of the local office.
-For more information, see "Viewing phone directories" on page 37.
-Lookup directory in remote offices) Select to enable a user to view the phone directories of remote offices.
-For more information, see "Viewing phone directories" on page 37.
-Role Settings Operator role Select to enable an extension user to process phone calls using the FortiVoice user web portal.
-When the user privilege with this option selected is applied to an extension, an Operator Console button will appear on the top of the extension user's FortiVoice web portal.
-Clicking the button lets the user to process phone calls on the Web.
-For more information, see the online help of the user web portal.
-Voice Mail Enabled Select to enable the voicemail service.
-Maximum messages Enter the number of voice mails allowed.
-Voicemail retention days Enter the number of days to keep the voicemails.
-Music Music on hold Select a music on hold file.
-For details, see "Managing sound files and music on hold" on page 116.
+For more information, see "Viewing phone directories" on page 38.
+Lookup directory in remote office(s) Select to enable a user to view the phone directories of remote offices.
+For more information, see "Viewing phone directories" on page 38.